LouwrensP/LamedalCore/docs/Workflow.md

 ![Kiku](/src/Designs/Lamedal_Usage_Workflow2.png)

+(Please note: Do not use the "master" branch as it is used as the main branch for new development.

 # Development of Lamedal
 Please see [GitHub flow](http://scottchacon.com/2011/08/31/github-flow.html) for an explantion of why a simple workflow on Git is better.
 The following is a definition of the LamadalCore workflow.

 * Main development will occur on master branch.
+* New features will be build directly into the main branch.
-* All new features need to be on branches and merged to master
+* In times when a release is finilised, new development will not be merged and can be done on feature branches (that can later be merged to master).
-* Before merge to master, new feature must have 100% test coverage.
-(Deviation to 95%-98% unit test coverage are allowed in cases where test cases are difficult).
+* Test coverage on master branch must be above 95%.
+(When test coverage goes below this number - then focus will shift to create more and better unit testing.

 # Release
 * Once master is release ready (that is all new features are added and all test cases are working) -> Create NuGet package x.x.x-beta1.
 Note if not all features are completed then release as 'alfa'.
 Run test cases from Appveyor integration server